 Document: Science Req.
 Report

 Issue: 1.0

 Author: M. Puech

 Status: Draft

-Page 56 of 69
+\checkmark Page 49 of 56

 Science Case : Galactic Center in SCAO mode Instrument concept : ELT-CAM

 Laboratory : LESIA Deadline : mi 2014

 Summary of the Science Case (15-20 lignes max): Study of the environment and of the parameters of Sgr A to constrain the history of stellar formation around Sgr A and to contrain the flare process.